galaxyproject/training-material/topics/metabolomics/tutorials/qcxms-predictions/tutorial.md

 - Can I take into account different conformers?

 objectives:
-- To prepare SDF files for downstream analysis, starting from SMILES.
+- To prepare structure-data format (SDF) files for further operations analysis, starting from chemical structure descriptors in simplified molecular-input line-entry system (SMILES) format.
-- To generate conformers and optimise them using semi-empirical methods.
+- To generate 3D conformers and optimise them using semi-empirical quantum mechanical (SQM) methods.
-- To produce simulated mass spectra for a given molecule in MSP format.
+- To produce simulated mass spectra for a given molecule in MSP (text based) format.

 time_estimation: 1H

 key_points:
-- Galaxy provides access to HPC resources and hence allows the use of semi-empirical methods and *in silico* prediction of QC-based mass spectra.
+- Galaxy provides access to high-performance computing (HPC) resources and hence allows the use of semi-empirical quantum mechanical (SQM) methods and *in silico* prediction of QC-based mass spectra.
 - The shown workflow allows to simulate mass spectra of a molecule starting from its SMILES.
-- xTB package is based on a semiempirical quantum mechanical method to optimise the generated conformers.
+- The xTB package is based on a SQM method to optimise the geometry of the generated conformers.
-- QCxMS tool suite performs quantum chemistry calculations to simulate mass spectra.
+- The QCxMS tool suite performs quantum chemistry calculations to simulate mass spectra.

 contributions:
   authorship: